-Success of the RN/BSN program and the increasing need for Registered Nurses in Laredo and the surrounding community led to approval of the Basic Bachelor of Science in Nursing Program (BSN) for implementation in Fall 1998.
-Reaccreditation of the BSN programs and initial accreditation of the MSN program by Accreditation Commission for Education in Nursing, Inc. (ACEN) was received in 2010 (ACEN 3343 Peachtree Road NE, Suite 850, Atlanta, Georgia 30326 (404) 975-5000).
+Success of the RN/BSN program and the increasing need for Registered Nurses in Laredo and the surrounding community led to approval of the Basic Bachelor of Science in Nursing (BSN) program for implementation in Fall 1998.
+Reaccreditation of the BSN programs and initial accreditation of the MSN program by Accreditation Commission for Education in Nursing (ACEN) was received in 2004.

-The growth and development of the Canseco School of Nursing has been made possible by the outstanding support received from the Laredo community.
-The Lamar Bruni Vergara Trust and Mercy Health Systems of Texas have provided funding for program development and faculty and student support.
-Spacious, state-of-the-art facilities in Canseco Hall and an endowed scholarship fund serve as a family memorial to noted Laredo physician and his wife, Dr. F. M. and Mrs. Consuelo Canseco.
+The growth and development of the Dr. F. M. Canseco School of Nursing has been made possible by the outstanding support received from the Laredo community.
+The Lamar Bruni Vergara Trust and Mercy Health Ssytems of Texas provided funding for program development, faculty and student support.
+Spacious, state-of-the-art facilities in the Dr. F. M. Canseco Hall and an endowed scholarhsip fund serve as a family memorial to a noted Laredo physician and his wife, Dr. F. M. and Conseulo Canseco.